-[This is a summary of Joan DiMicco’s Opening Remarks at the BizLab Summit]
+[This is a summary of Opening Remarks from the BizLab Summit]

 WBUR BizLab’s mission is to identify and test ideas for new revenue in public radio.